 Any change implies some level of risk.
 A major change such as removing IANA from ICANN, with a potential result of it being taken over with no overlap of employees or systems would have a great risk of impacting security and stability.
-The concept of a mandatory RFP every N years, regardless of a perceived need - essentially, change for the sake of change, is frightening!
+The concept of a mandatory RFP every N years has been pushed very strongly by some proponents of the model.
+Aside from the cost in both money and time on both the MRT and the RFP responder(s), such a process, regardless of a perceived need - essentially, change for the sake of change, is frightening!